AmourRamanantsiresy/final-ambohipotsy-poject/README.md

 # Ambohipotsy Project 1.3

-This is the second version of ambohipotsy-project site,
+This is the current version of ambohipotsy-project site,

 With this site, we can send data (texte, image, pdf, ...) to the **database**